kayala/kayala.GitHub.io/index.md

 I am very interested in the field of software development and algorithm optimization.

 I successfully completed my master's degree in electrical engineering at TU Dresden.
-I did a lot of deep learning research in my studies.
-I did a deep comparison and research on CNNs and optimized them in hardware and accelerated them in software.
+In my master thesis I deeply compared the impact of computational accuracy on different convolutional networks and applied my research to the hardware accelerator.

 After graduation I worked for TU Dresden for two years as a research assistant.
 At work I have increased my research on parallel algorithms and architectures.
-I have an in-depth understanding of existing acceleration algorithms and architectures, and developed parallel acceleration algorithms for radar detection.
+I have an in-depth understanding of existing acceleration methods, and developed parallel acceleration algorithms for radar detection.

-Embedded development is also my area of interest, I like to develop applications and drivers on STM32, ESP32, Raspberry Pi.
+Embedded development is also my area, I developed applications and drivers on STM32, ESP32, Raspberry Pi.
 And I also learned to use QT for graphical interface development.

 If you're interested, you can see a brief introduction to projects I've worked on here.